 While the Ninja 1550 Watt certainly isn't difficult to clean, this is the one metric where it didn't earn a top score.

 Overall, cleaning this device is fairly painless.
 The frying basket doesn't tend to gunk up or hang on to grease too stubbornly, so there generally isn't any overly zealous scrubbing required.
 However, the crisping plate on the bottom of the basket has some smaller grooves and holes, as well as a small handle in the middle, that provide some places for gunk to hide.
 Thus, you do have to do a bit of extra precision scrubbing to make sure it gets totally clean.

 The Ninja was essentially perfect in our temperature accuracy testing.
 It locked our testing thermometers into nearly the exact temperature we set it to every time.
 If you're one that likes to experiment with recipes, or just one that values an accurate machine that will be more likely to replicate the same results over and over, this is the fryer for you.

 The Ninja 1550 Watt is fairly middle-of-the-road when it comes to price, yet offers top-notch performance, making it quite a good value.
-If you're looking to save some cash you can get comparable performance from the GoWISE 3.7 Quart for a bit less, but you do sacrifice some temperature accuracy.
+If you're looking to save some cash you can get comparable performance from other models for a bit less, but you do sacrifice some temperature accuracy.

 The Ninja 1550 Watt is the best dedicated air fryer we've tested, offering top-notch cooking performance, impressive temperature accuracy, and a good overall user experience.